gotson/komga-website/src/installation/configuration.md

 # Configuration options

 :::tip
-Since `v0.20.0` Komga has sensible default values for all configuration keys.
+Komga has sensible default values for all configuration keys.
 You only need to configure it if you want to change the default behaviour.

 The `application.yml` file does not exist by default, you need to create one if you want to customize the configuration.